Metal-insulator transition in CaCu$_3$Fe$_4$O$_{12}$: C omputational M ethod

 The LDA+$U$ calculations are performed using the augmented plane wave and local orbital (APW+lo) method implemented in the Wien2k package~\cite{wien2k}.
 Following previous GGA+$U$ studies of CCFO~\cite{Hao09,Ueda13}, the effective $U$ values ($U_{\rm eff}=U-J$) are chosen as $U_{\rm eff}=$~4.0~eV and 7.0~eV for Fe and Cu ions, respectively.
 We have checked the robustness of the present result with respect to the choice of the exchange-correlation potential and $U_{\rm eff}$ parameters, see SM~\cite{sm}.
 The reciprocal space cut-off $K_{\rm max}$ for the basis functions was chosen such that $R_{\rm MT} K_{\rm max}=7.0$.
 The Brillouin zone was sampled with an $8\times 8 \times 8$ mesh.
+The LDA+$U$ calculations are performed for the experimental lattice constant ($a=7.26122$~\AA) in the low-temperature insulating structure~\cite{Yamada08}.
+We compute the LDA+$U$ electronic bands and total energies with varying the amplitudes of the $Q_R$ and $Q_B$ distortions from the experimental values, while the lattice constant is fixed.
+The experimental $Q_R$ and $Q_B$ values, denoted as $100$~\% hereafter, are extracted using AMPLIMODE package~\cite{Perez10}, see SM~\cite{sm}.

 To perform LDA+DMFT calculations~\cite{kotliar06,kunes09b,georges96}, a tight-binding model spanning Cu 3$d$, Fe 3$d$ and O 2$p$ bands, constructed using the wien2wannier~\cite{wien2wannier} and wannier90~\cite{wannier90} codes, is augmented with the local Coulomb interaction on the Fe and Cu sites.
 We use the interaction parameters (in eV) $(U,J)=(7.50, 0.98)$ and $(6.80, 0.80)$ for the Cu and Fe 3$d$ shells, respectively~\cite{anisimov91,Kunes09}.
 To correct for the double counting of the Coulomb interaction, we shift the site energies of the Fe and Cu orbitals by the respective shell-averaged high-frequency limit (Hartree part) of the self-energy~\cite{Kunes09}.
 We show that our conclusions hold for a wide range of the double-counting corrections (treated as adjustable parameters), see SM~\cite{sm}.
 In the DMFT self-consistent calculation, the continuous-time quantum Monte Carlo solver with density-density approximation to the on-site interaction was used to solve the auxiliary Anderson impurity model~\cite{werner06,boehnke11,hafermann12,hariki15}.
+The LDA+DMFT calculations are performed for the experimental low-temperature structure with the Fe--O bond disproportionation ($Pn\overline{3}$, $a=7.26122$~\AA) and high-temperature metallic structure with no bond disproportionation ($Im\overline{3}$, $a=7.29546$~\AA)~\cite{Yamada08}.